apify/crawlee/README.md

               <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#KeyValueStore">key-value stores</a>,
               <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#RequestList">request lists</a>
               and <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#RequestQueue">request queues</a> store their data.
-              If omitted, the package will try to use cloud storage instead and will expect that the
+              If omitted, you should define
-              <code>APIFY_TOKEN</code> environment variable is defined.
+              the <code>APIFY_TOKEN</code> environment variable instead.
             </td>
           </tr>
           <tr>
             <td><code>APIFY_TOKEN</code></td>
             <td>
               The API token for your Apify account.
-It is used to access Apify APIs, e.g. to access cloud storage or to run an actor in the cloud.
+It is used to access Apify API, e.g. to access cloud storage or to run an actor in the cloud.
-              You can find your API token on the <a href="https://my.apify.com/account#intergrations" target="_blank">Apify &gt; Account &gt; Integrations</a> page.
+              You can find your API token on the <a href="https://my.apify.com/account#intergrations">Account - Integrations</a> page.
-              If omitted, you'll need to define the <code>APIFY_LOCAL_STORAGE_DIR</code> environment variable instead.
+              If omitted, you should define the <code>APIFY_LOCAL_STORAGE_DIR</code> environment variable instead.
             </td>
           </tr>
           <tr>